SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-24-billionth-dose.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

+## Yeah, we're not anywhere near done yet

+We still have a lot of work to do: vaccinating people, and making sure we don't fall into racist traditions of the past so we get _everybody_ a shot at a shot.

 The first billion have been the easy ones.
-We still have a lot of work to do: vaccinating people, and making sure we don't fall into racist traditions of the past so we get _everybody_ a shot at a shot.

 ---